aSetback/GoodBot/README.md

 +resist character type amount
   Set a player's resistance of a type (fire, frost, shadow, nature) to a number for export on spreadsheet.

++resistlist
+  Outputs the resistances for all players signed up for a raid.

 +set Player class role
   Manually set a player's class and role.
 Valid roles are DPS, Tank, Healer, Caster.